 Any test in WS Testing Engine consists of flows (which may be considered as unit tests).
 And each flow may be an array or a dictionary with unit objects.
-If flow object is a list, all its units are run in the order of their indices by default.
-If flow object is a dictionary, all its units must provide next unit.
-Any flow object must have name as a string at 0 key, and entry unit object at 1 key.
-Each flow begins when previous one ends (obviously, excluding the first one).Unit object structure:
+If flow object is a list, all its units are run in the order of their positions by default.
+If flow object is a dictionary, all its units must provide a key of the next unit.
+Any flow object must have a string name at key 0 and entry unit object at 1 key.
+Each flow begins when the previous one ends (obviously, excluding the first one).Unit object structure:

 All the fields are not strictly necessary.
 However, task may be skipped only in one case only (when a unit is entry poing of a flow; only enter function returning string key of other unit must present this way), so, don't forget to add it.

 Function named task of each unit is run only if previous unit object succeeded.
 To assert it, condition, key and val are used.
 So, initially task of a unit object is run, then the Controller object waits for appropriate message.
 But if there is no result, after specific amount of time the unit object and its flow will be failed.